-- Also nearby is Savignyplatz - a small park surrounded by a ring of cafés with outdoor seating for people-watching.
-There are quirky bookshops and design boutiques under the old rail arches around it
+- Nearby is Savignyplatz, a small park surrounded by a ring of cafés for people-watching, with quirky bookshops and design boutiques under the old rail arches

-- Walk for 20 minutes or so to the haunting ruins and blue stained glass of the Kaiser Wilhelm Memorial Church, whose bomb-splintered tower has been left as a reminder of the horrors of war
+- Walk for 20 minutes to the haunting ruins and blue-stained glass of Kaiser Wilhelm Memorial Church, whose bomb-splintered tower is a reminder of the horrors of war

-- Catch a bus or tram to Mitte, the historical centre of Berlin, where you’ll find many of the city’s must-see attractions, including the Reichstag (free to enter, but you must reserve a time slot in advance), the Holocaust Memorial and the Brandenburg Gate.
-Hotel staff can organise private guided tours and bicycle hire to help you explore
+- Catch a bus or tram to Mitte, Berlin's historical centre, for many must-see attractions, including the Reichstag, the Holocaust Memorial and the Brandenburg Gate.
+Hotel staff can organise private guided tours and bicycle hire

-- Stroll around Kreuzberg, to the south of Mitte.
-It’s one of Berlin’s most diverse and off-beat areas, with restaurants covering almost every global cuisine you can think of.
-It’s also home to Checkpoint Charlie and the striking Jewish Museum, both essential for gaining an understanding of the city’s turbulent past
+- Diverse Kreuzberg, to the south of Mitte, has restaurants covering almost every global cuisine.
+It’s also home to Checkpoint Charlie and the striking Jewish Museum

-- Jump on the U-bahn and head to the Bauhaus museum, a couple of stops away near Nollendorfplatz.
-It's small but fascinating, showing how this school of arts and crafts pushed the boundaries of design and how its creativity was crushed under Nazi rule
+- Jump on the U-bahn to Nollendorfplatz to visit the small but fascinating Bauhaus museum.
+Discover how this school of arts and crafts pushed the boundaries of design and was crushed under Nazi rule

 - Make the most of Berlin’s fantastic nightlife.
-The scene is constantly evolving, so ask reception to point you in the direction of the latest hotspots
+Reception can point you in the right direction

-- Recover from shopping, sightseeing and club-hopping in the hotel’s spa.
+- Recover from all the above in the hotel’s spa.
 Yoga and Pilates can also be arranged

 Activities on site or nearby include: